benparanrutterford/benparanrutterford/README.md

 ### Hi there 👋

+- Graduated with a Masters in Chemistry from the University of East anglia.

+- Worked in a synthetic inorganic lab making homogeneous organomettalic catalysts.

+- Huge Avgeek and aspiring with a large passion for spaceflight.

 <!--
 **benparanrutterford/benparanrutterford** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.